nic-lan/rplate/README.md

 # RPlate

-This gem is just a template generator for ruby classes.
+Rplate is an opinionated template generator for ruby entities.

 ## Installation

-Add this line to your application's Gemfile:

 Install it yourself as: